NathanLawrence/velour/README.md

 # velour
-A super-easy CSS framework for luxurious JavaScript free-animations.
+A super-easy CSS framework for luxurious JavaScript-free animations.